IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 **Note: Please work with your ADO pipeline specialist to review the below section.**

 The `azure-pipeline.yml` can be dropped into the root folder of your Azure Git repository and will automatically provide pipelines for the specified triggers.
 Please review the definitions thoroughly with your Azure administrator.
-Further centralization using Templates is preferred.
+The use of Templates is recommended for a centralized control of definitions.

 Following requirements need to be met:
 * An [Azure Agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops) is installed and can connect to the z/OS system where builds are occurring.